The QCD Adler function and the muon $g-2$ anomaly from renormalons: Effective running and the QCD Adler function at low energies

-\paragraph{\bf Effective running and the QCD Adler function at low energies.} In Ref.~\cite{Dokshitzer:1995qm}, the authors explored the possibility that the QCD running coupling can be effectively extrapolated in a process-independent way to smaller momenta of the order of the hadronic scale.
-The non-perturbative physics should reveal itself smoothly in inclusive observables.
-Consequently, it is meaningful to extend the notion of the perturbative QCD coupling to zero energy.
-This logic applies to the QCD Adler function.
+In Ref.~\cite{Dokshitzer:1995qm}, the authors explored the possibility that the QCD running coupling can be effectively extrapolated in a process-independent way to smaller momenta of the order of the hadronic scale.
+The essential idea is that nonperturbative physics should reveal itself smoothly in inclusive observables.
+Consequently, it is meaningful to extend the notion of the QCD coupling $\alpha_s$ down to zero energy for these types of observables.
+These arguments apply to the QCD Adler function as well.

-The transseries provided in Ref.~\cite{Maiezza:2021mry} is capable of fitting the experimental Adler function up to energy $\approx0.7$GeV.
+The transseries provided in Ref.~\cite{Maiezza:2021mry} can fit the experimental Adler function up to energy $\approx0.7$GeV.
 The failure below that energy is due to the unphysical Landau pole of the perturbative running of $\alpha_s$ -- and not the Borel-Ecalle resummation formalism.
-To overcome this difficulty, in this work, we use an effective running coupling~\footnote{It has been argued that the operation of power corrections to physical observables and making the coupling $\alpha_s$ effective (analyzation) do not commute, and this would lead to an ambiguity in Eq.~\eqref{trans_adler}~\cite{Cvetic:2006mk,Cvetic:2006gc,Cvetic:2013gta}.
-However, since the Eq.~\eqref{trans_adler} is intrinsically ambiguous, one can reabsorb the aforementioned ambiguity in the definition of the fitted parameters (e.g. $"C"$). } valid up to zero energy in which $\alpha_s$ goes to a constant value.
-More specifically, we use Cornwall's coupling~\cite{Cornwall:1981zr}, which is one of the simplest analytic non-perturbative models for the running of $\alpha_s$ and given by~\cite{PhysRevD.44.1285}
+To overcome this difficulty, in this work, we use an effective running coupling valid up to zero energy in which $\alpha_s$ goes to a constant value at zero energy.
+We should stress here that, in this case, the absence of the IR Landau pole is not in contradiction with the presence of the renormalons and their Borel-Ecalle resummation in Eq.~\eqref{trans_adler}.
+The correspondence between the Landau pole and renormalons only holds at the perturbative level.
+In particular, the renormalons are calculated using the one-loop $\beta-$function.
+The renormalons only signal the nonperturbative energy scale $\Lambda$ at which perturbation theory breaks down, as initially discussed in Ref.~\cite{Parisi:1978bj} and elaborated, among others, in Refs.~\cite{Dokshitzer:1995af,Peris:1996in}.
+More recently, the issue has been analyzed with the resurgence of the RGE, taking the $\phi^4$-model as a prototype~\cite{Maiezza:2020nbe}, where the possibility that non-analytic corrections from renormalons make the model asymptotically safe is argued~\footnote{The avoidance of Landau pole via non-analytic (flat) contributions was previously discussed in Ref.~\cite{Klaczynski:2013fca}.}.\\